-THIS WEEK IN RACE: Walls, ID Laws, and Getting Typecast
+THIS WEEK IN RACE: Walls, ID Laws And Getting Typecast

 Do Voter ID Laws Hurt Minority Turnout?
 Study says: Absolutely.